 truss in Durango CO.
 I had the urge to make an all-resin kit that is fully detailed but easy to assemble.
 The

-see the Durango Girder page for details.
+Durango Girder page for details.

 THE OTHER IDEAS?
 The list remains long.
 My ideas can drift depending on feedback from modelers and